marcosvm13/blog/_posts/q-for-functional-programmers.md

 This series of posts describes our experience while learning [*q*](https://code.kx.com/q/learn/startingkdb/language/) and *kdb+* by Kx Systems.
-Although q is also a functional programming language, it has many features (highlighting its capabilities for array processing) that make it different from other conventional languages such as Haskell, OCaml, etc. Given this situation, we'll try to provide an overview of q basics, connecting the missing pieces to our previous knowledge on functional programming, using Scala and Spark as vehicles.
-We hope it also works in the opposite direction, so q programmers can benefit from this article as well.
+Although q is also a functional programming language, it has many features that make it different from other conventional languages such as Haskell, OCaml, etc. Given this situation, we'll try to provide an overview of q basics, connecting the missing pieces to our previous knowledge on functional programming, using Scala and Spark to guide the explanations.
+We hope it also works in the opposite direction, so q programmers can also benefit from these articles.
+We enumerate them right now:

-It is worth noting that this is the first of four posts that will focus on q and kdb, which we present here:

 1. Q as an (impure) functional language
 2. Q as an array processing language
-3. Q as a query language
+3. Q as a query language for kdb+
-4. Q as a column-oriented database (kdb+)

-Since we know that the line that divides q and kdb is unclear, we want to clarify that the first three posts introduce q as a general-purpose programming language, from different perspectives, while the last one emphasizes persistence and interaction with the file system, to make the data engineer happy.
-In this sense, data structures such as tables and the q-sql interface will be unavoidable included in several articles.
-Hopefully, each of them will emphasize different aspects, to avoid the overlapping of content.
+The first post introduces q as a functional language, where we'll show the main q features that are already familiar to the conventional functional programmer which could be used from the very first day.
+For its part, the second post put focus on q as an array processing language, which is probably the main source of q weirdness, so we'll try to connect it to existing theory on the functional paradigm.
+Finally, the last post introduces q and kdb+ as a query language and a column-oriented database, respectively, to make the data engineer happy.

 ### Why q?

-Each day, the Habla team spend some time experimenting with new technologies, and we are especially interested on functional languages.
+Each day, we set aside a time to experiment with new technologies, and we are especially interested on functional languages.
 A colleague from the Scala community pointed us towards q.
 The following items summarise the alleged language benefits why we decided to give it a go:

 - Q is fast, sooo fast